CMC Electronics

 1921

-First home radio receivers in Canada.
+First Marconi home radio receivers appear in Canada.

 1925

-Company name changed to Canadian Marconi Company.
+Marconi’s Wireless Telegraph Company of Canada changes its name to the Canadian Marconi Company.

 1931